 In 2004, our founders, Myrna Kostash and Betsy Warland, invited a group of writers to discuss the range and potential of this new growing literary genre.
 They debated the social, cultural and ethical issues that defined and preoccupied creative nonfiction writers in the early twenty-first century.
 This gathering, held in Banff, Alberta, became the first annual CNFC Conference.
 In April 2006, the group registered as a non-profit organization in the province of Alberta.
 In 2013, we revised our registration to incorporate as the Creative Nonfiction Collective Society, affectionately known to all of us as the CNFC.
 Since the founding of the CNFC, the genre of creative nonfiction has grown in prominence in traditional publishing and all other media.
 In the past decade, creative writing programs have appeared across the country, most recently the new Master of Fine Arts in Creative Nonfiction at University of King’s College in Halifax.
 Since the CNFC’s inception, we have also seen a noticeable increase in the number of literary contests, awards, and grants for creative nonfiction.
 Canada even has a literary festival dedicated to nonfiction: Edmonton’s annual Litfest.
 The CNFC has played a vital role in the continuing development and success of Canadian creative nonfiction.
 Recently the organization applied to obtain charitable status.
-The CNFC hopes to have achieved this status by 2020.
-(Might make sense to structure this as a timeline) Known as literary or narrative nonfiction, the genre of creative nonfiction is characterized as a personal, identifiable voice.
+The CNFC hopes to have achieved this status by 2021.
+Known as literary or narrative nonfiction, the genre of creative nonfiction is characterized as a personal, identifiable voice.
 The writer is usually quite present in the text.
 Works of creative nonfiction include – but are not limited to – memoirs, biography, historical investigation, literary journalism, political commentary, social or cultural criticism, and essays that are personal or lyric or narrative.

 The emphasis in creative nonfiction is on the use of inventive and dramatic techniques when writing about the actual world rather than a fictional one.
 The adjective “creative” in creative nonfiction is occasionally misunderstood.
 Being creative in their work does not license nonfiction writers to invent facts or imagine experiences as fiction writers do.
 Creative nonfiction allows its writers rather to access the same techniques available to fiction writers without misrepresenting the actual events in their work.
 Debates about the distinctions between fiction and creative nonfiction are always lively.
 Even our own CNFC members don’t always agree on an exact definition of creative nonfiction.
 What most do agree on is the fact that the genre is becoming more and more popular in the literary and publishing communities, surpassing literary fiction and poetry among some big publishers such as HarperCollins, Random House, and others.